theo-armour/agenda/3-1-heritage/0-heritage-happenings/2025/04-april-hh/2025-04-hh-journal.md

 * Dignitaries: images + quotes
 * Proclamations: images
 * Celebration: images
-* What else could there be
+* What else could there be?